You are here

 - Groups are not supported at this time.

-- Enterprise accounts can receive sharing requests from other types of Pitt Password Manager accounts (Premium) and other personal LastPass accounts.
+- Business accounts can receive sharing requests from other types of LastPass accounts.

-Can Premium accounts share sites and secure notes?
+Can LastPass Premium accounts share sites and secure notes?

 - Yes.
 Premium accounts may share Sites and Secure Notes with all of the other account types.
-However, Premium users cannot share folders.
+However, Premium accounts cannot share folders.

 - Premium account holders need to be careful not to invite pitt.edu addresses without confirming beforehand if the user has a Pitt Password Manager account.
-Enterprise to Enterprise folder sharing is preferred to other sharing options within the Premium account type and other account types.
+Business to Business folder sharing is preferred to other sharing options within the Premium account type and other account types.

-- In general, you should not share credentials from your Premium account with anyone from Pitt, as it is a best practice not to mix personal credentials with Enterprise accounts.
-If you are sharing a Pitt-related credential, that item should likely be moved into your Enterprise account and shared in a folder.
+- In general, you should not share credentials from your Premium account with anyone from Pitt, as it is a best practice not to mix personal credentials with Business accounts.
+If you are sharing a Pitt-related credential, that item should likely be moved into your Business account and shared in a folder.

 Can I create multiple Pitt Password Manager Premium accounts?